NC State vs. Louisiana Tech NCAA Football Odds, Plays and Insights | October 2, 2021

 - NC State has three wins against the spread in four games this season.

-- The Wolf Pack have been favored by 19.5 points or more once this season and covered the spread.
+- This season, the Wolf Pack won ATS in their only game as a favorite of 19.5 points or more.

-- NC State's games this year have gone over the point total two times in four opportunities (50%).
+- NC State's games this year have eclipsed the over/under two times in four opportunities (50%).

-- The Wolf Pack put up 31.8 points per game, comparable to the 33.3 per outing the Bulldogs surrender.

-- When NC State puts up more than 33.3 points, it is 2-0 against the spread and 2-0 overall.
+- NC State is 2-0 against the spread and 2-0 overall in games when it records more than 33.3 points.

-- When NC State amasses more than 485.0 yards, the team is 2-0 against the spread and 2-0 overall.
+- NC State is 2-0 against the spread and 2-0 overall when the team picks up more than 485.0 yards.

-- The Wolf Pack have turned the ball over six times this season, two fewer than the Bulldogs have forced (8).
+- The Wolf Pack have six giveaways this season, while the Bulldogs have eight takeaways .

 - Find the latest spread and moneyline odds for NC State at SISportsbook.